2/20/2025

 Chris Reynolds

 Yeah, thanks, Ken.
 Andrew, good morning.
-Yeah, no, as Ken said, you know, we look at 2024 and the strong shipments we saw reaching an all time record globally.
-What's constructive for us is that despite that strong shipment period through 2024, we came out of 2024 as we canvassed the markets and met with our customers, that there was really no material carryover inventories in any of these major markets.
-And I think that's representative strong disappearance that we saw.
+Yeah, no, as Ken said, you know, we look at 2024 and the strong shipments we saw reaching an all-time record globally.
+What's constructive for us is that despite that strong shipment period through 2024, we came out of 2024 as we canvassed the markets and met with our customers, that there was really no material change. carry over inventories in any of these major markets.
+And I think that's represented a strong disappearance that we saw.
 And so that's why we've seen increasing prices here as we exit at 24 and come into 2025.
-And, you know, you go around the world a little bit here.
-You think about North America.
-We came up with a winter fill program here domestically to open the year, had a very good response to that.
-And so much so that we implemented two price increases since that winter fill program, which has been absorbed into the market and validated with new orders because the affordability remains good for potash and obviously with the backdrop of some very strong corn price and prospective corn acres.
+And, you know, you go around the world a little bit here, you think about North America, we came up with a winter fill program here domestically to open the year, had a very good response to that.
+And so much so that we implemented two price increases since that winter field program, which has been absorbed into the market and validated with new orders.
+Because the affordability remains good for potash and obviously with the backdrop of some very strong corn price and prospective corn acres.
 Also in Brazil, again, a record year for imports into Brazil in 2024.
-But then along with that still very healthy spot demand, which has seen prices continue to increase here through the start of 2025 and then around the Asian markets, India, China and Southeast Asia, again, characterized by no material or burdensome inventories, but some really good demand, particularly in Southeast Asia.
+But then along with that, still very healthy spot demand, which has seen prices continue to increase here through the start of 2025.
+And then around the Asian markets, India, China and Southeast Asia, again, characterized by no material or burdensome inventories, but some really good demand, particularly in Southeast Asia.
 And again, with that backdrop of some strong palm oil prices.
-So, you know, Andrew, I think we're feeling good to start the calendar year with the tail winds we're seeing and very constructive on the potash market.
+So, you know, Andrew, I think we're feeling good to start the calendar year with the tailwinds we're seeing and are very constructive on the potash market.

 speaker